-These 3D printed plasma sensors, also known as delayed potential analyzers (RPAs), are used by orbiting spacecraft such as artificial satellites to determine atmospheric chemistry and ion energy distribution.
-These sensors are well suited for CubeSats because of their low cost and fast production rate. these inexpensive, low-power, and lightweight satellites are typically used for communications and environmental monitoring in the Earth’s upper atmosphere.
-And the 3D-printed sensors developed at MIT can be produced for tens of dollars in a matter of days.
+These 3D printed plasma sensors, also known as potentially delayed analyzers (RPAs), are used by orbiting spacecraft such as artificial satellites to determine atmospheric chemistry and ion energy distribution.
+These sensors are well suited for CubeSats because of their low cost and fast production rate.
+These inexpensive, low-power, lightweight satellites are typically used for communications and environmental monitoring in the Earth’s upper atmosphere.
+And the 3D-printed sensors developed at MIT can be produced for tens of dollars in a few days.

 3D printing of light-cured ceramics

-Researchers developed the RPA using a glass-ceramic material that is more durable than traditional sensor materials such as silicon and thin-film coatings. by using glass-ceramics in a manufacturing process developed for 3D printing of plastics, it was possible to create complexly shaped sensors that can withstand the wide range of temperature fluctuations encountered by spacecraft in low Earth orbit.
-The 3D printing process for ceramics typically involves hitting ceramic powders with a laser to fuse them into shape, but the process typically leaves the material rough and creates fragile spots due to the high heat from the laser.
+Researchers developed the RPA using a glass-ceramic material that is more durable than traditional sensor materials such as silicon and thin-film coatings. by using glass-ceramics in a manufacturing process developed for 3D printing of plastics; it was possible to create complexly shaped sensors that can withstand the wide range of temperature fluctuations encountered by spacecraft in low Earth orbit.
+The 3D printing process for ceramics typically involves hitting ceramic powders with a laser to fuse them into shape.
+Still, the process typically leaves the material rough and creates weak spots due to the high heat from the laser.
 Instead, MIT researchers used a light-curing 3D printing process, a popular process marketed decades ago for resin additive manufacturing.

-With the DLP photopolymerization 3D printing process, a resin material containing ceramic material is cured with UV light after each layer is added, and each layer is only 100 microns thick (about the diameter of a human hair) to create smooth, nonporous, complex ceramic shapes.
-The refractive index difference between the ceramic and resin has the greatest effect on the depth of cure, followed by the particle spacing and finally the ceramic particle size.
-Although particle size has little effect on depth of cure, it significantly affects paste rheology and post-processing properties and must therefore be carefully controlled.
-In a 3D printed digital manufacturing process where the design of the product can be very complex, the high precision that can be achieved with light-cured 3D printing has allowed researchers to create machining paths with unique shapes to perfectly align the holes of the plasma sensor when set inside the housing.
-This allows more ions to pass through, resulting in higher resolution measurements.
+With the DLP photopolymerization 3D printing process, a resin material containing ceramic material is cured with UV light after adding each layer.
+Each layer is only 100 microns thick (about the diameter of a human hair) to create smooth, nonporous, complex ceramic shapes.
+The refractive index difference between the ceramic and resin has the greatest effect on the depth of cure, followed by the particle spacing and, finally, the ceramic particle size.
+Although particle size has little effect on the depth of cure, it significantly affects paste rheology and post-processing properties and must therefore be carefully controlled.
+In a 3D printed digital manufacturing process where the product’s design can be very complex, the high precision achieved with light-cured 3D printing has allowed researchers to create machining paths with unique shapes to perfectly align the holes of the plasma sensor when set inside the housing.
+This allows more ions to pass through, resulting in higher-resolution measurements.

-In terms of design iterations, the MIT team produced prototypes of four unique designs at once because the 3D printed sensors were so inexpensive to produce and so fast to manufacture.
+Regarding design iterations, the MIT team simultaneously produced prototypes of four unique designs because the 3D-printed sensors were so inexpensive and fast to manufacture.
 It was found that while one design is particularly effective at capturing and measuring a variety of plasmas, such as those encountered by satellites in orbit, another design is well suited to sensing extremely dense and cold plasmas that can typically only be measured using ultra-precise semiconductor devices.
-This high precision could allow 3D printed sensors to be applied to fusion energy research or supersonic flight, and the rapid prototyping process enabled by 3D printing could spur more innovation in satellite and spacecraft design, according to MIT’s findings.
+This high precision could allow 3D-printed sensors to be applied to fusion energy research or supersonic flight.
+According to MIT’s findings, the rapid prototyping process enabled by 3D printing could spur more innovation in satellite and spacecraft design.

 The Plasma Sensor-Delayed Potential Analyzer (RPA) was first used on a space mission in 1959.
 The sensor detects the energy in ions or charged particles that float in plasma, a superheated mixture of molecules in the Earth’s upper atmosphere.
 On orbiting spacecraft like CubeSat, the multifunctional instrument measures energy and performs chemical analyses that can help scientists predict the weather or monitor climate change.
 The sensors contain a series of electrically charged grids dotted with small holes.
 As the plasma passes through the holes, electrons and other particles are stripped away until only ions remain.
 These ions produce the currents that the sensor measures and analyzes.

-The key to the success of a plasma sensor-delayed potential analyzer (RPA) is the structure of the housing that aligns the grid.
-It must be electrically insulated while also being able to withstand sudden and drastic temperature fluctuations.
-Undoubtedly, ceramic 3D printing opens up a winding path for the manufacture of multifunctional sensors.
-According to 3D Science Valley’s “3D Printing Ceramics White Paper,” ceramic 3D printing companies are currently focusing on the development of production-grade ceramic 3D printing systems and materials, while lower-cost and higher precision 3D printing technologies are entering the market.
-As ceramic additive manufacturing technology and materials technology continue to develop, applications based on light-curing, binder injection, and material extrusion 3D printing technologies will be enhanced to varying degrees and will gain deeper development in several fields such as automotive, dental, energy, and electronics.
+The key to the success of a plasma sensor-delayed potential analyzer (RPA) is the housing structure that aligns the grid.
+It must be electrically insulated while also withstanding sudden and drastic temperature fluctuations.
+Undoubtedly, ceramic 3D printing opens up a winding path for manufacturing multifunctional sensors.
+According to 3D Science Valley’s “3D Printing Ceramics White Paper,” ceramic 3D printing companies focus on developing production-grade ceramic 3D printing systems and materials.
+Lower-cost and higher-precision 3D printing technologies are entering the market.
+As ceramic additive manufacturing technology and materials technology continue to develop, applications based on light-curing, binder injection, and material extrusion 3D printing technologies will be enhanced to varying degrees.
+They will gain deeper development in several fields, such as automotive, dental, energy, and electronics.